 If the event you’re hosting is a big affair, you can level up and commit an entire Twitter account for the event, instead of hashtags.
 This way, you’ll have a one-stop site for everyone who wishes to know anything about the developments in your event.

 Shake up your tweets every now and then!
 You DO get pissed, don’t you, if your mom keeps reminding you to do the same thing over and over again?
 Well, your followers will get annoyed, too, if you keep on announcing that your event is coming.
-Instead, tweet about whatever new is coming up – sponsors, giveaways, online contests – to keep them engaged and entertained.
+Instead, tweet about upcoming events – sponsors, giveaways, online contests – to keep them engaged and entertained.

 Lastly, it’s good to ask for retweets, as long as you don’t overdo it, because then you’ll be looked at as if you’re heavily desperate to make this work out.